EmpowHer Camp Applications are OPEN!

 STAGE 1: SKILL-BUILDING CAMP

-Each year, a select group of disabled girls and young women (ages 13 -17) will be invited to the Adirondacks for one week to learn about disaster preparedness and basic survival skills, while also developing independent living skills and leadership skills, and connecting with disabled mentors.
+Each year, a select group of Young Leaders (disabled girls and young women ages 13 -18) are invited to the Adirondacks for one week to have fun, explore, connect, and learn about disaster preparedness and basic survival skills and leadership skills, and connecting with mentors.

 We camp at John Dillon Park, an accessible wilderness campground located within the Adirondack Park of Northern New York that offers accessible trails and lean-tos.